texstudio-org/texstudio/utilities/manual/source/editing.md

 -   To Titlecase (strict)
 -   To Titlecase (smart)

-Both variants of \"To Titlecase\" leave small words like a, the, of etc. in lowercase.
-Additionally, \"To Titlecase (smart)\" does not convert any words containing capital letters, assuming they are acronyms which require a fixed capitalization (e.g. \"TeXstudio\").
+Both variants of "To Titlecase" leave small words like a, the, of etc. in lowercase.
+Additionally, "To Titlecase (smart)" does not convert any words containing capital letters, assuming they are acronyms which require a fixed capitalization (e.g. "TeXstudio").

 ### Escaping reserved characters